hakanzy/django-system-monitor/README.md

 Installation
 =============

- - Pu django-sysmon in your django applications directory and add django-sysmon into your INSTALLED_APPS
+ - Pu sysmon folder in your django applications folder, and add sysmon into your INSTALLED_APPS
  - That's all.